learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 #Mapping tables to objects

+## Overview
-###Basics of reading from a database table that is mapped to a Ruby object
+In this lesson, we'll cover the basics of reading from a database table that is mapped to a Ruby object

 ##Objectives
 1. Build methods that read from a database table
-2. Understand how to build `Song.all` that returns all songs from the database
+2. Build `Song.all` that returns all songs from the database
-3. Understand how to build `Song.find_by_name` method that return a song from the database by the song's name
+3. Build `Song.find_by_name` method that return a song from the database by the song's name
-4. How to convert what the database gives you into a Ruby object
+4. Convert what the database gives you into a Ruby object

-##Overview
 Our Ruby program gets most interesting when we add data.
 To do this, we use a database.
 When we want our Ruby program to store things we send them off to a database.
 When we want to retrieve those things, we ask the database to send them back to our program.
 This works very well, but there is one small problem to overcome -- our Ruby program and the database don't speak the same language.

 Ruby understands objects.
 The database understands raw data.